 In a study in the American Journal of Public Health, 41 of 56 people who ate too much vitamin D from over-fortified milk were hospitalized and two people died.
 While rare, its implications are serious.
 You’ll likely never have to worry about it.
 But, stick to natural sources to be on the safe side.

-But, more time in the sun, eating vitamin D-rich foods and supplements are all great ways to avoid vitamin D deficiency.
+But, more time in the sun, eating vitamin D-rich foods and supplements are all great ways to avoid It deficiency.
 Lifestyle changes such as spending more time outside, increasing intense activity, and keeping an eye on your nutrient intake will all help you keep your vitamin D levels in check.

 By Lillian Dumont